bloom-lang/bud/docs/getstarted.md

 The first thing to note is the lhs and operator in this statement.
 We are merging items (asynchronously, of course!) into the mcast channel, where they will be sent to their eventual destination.

 The rhs is our first introduction to the `*` operator of Bloom collections, and the `pairs` method after it.
 You can think of the `*` operator as "all-pairs": it produces a Bloom collection containing all pairs of mcast and nodelist items.
 The `pairs` method iterates through these pairs, passing them through a code block via the block arguments `m` and `n`.
 Finally, for each such pair the block produces an item containing the `key` attribute of the nodelist item, and the `val` attribute of the mcast item.
-This is structured as a proper \[address, value\] entry to be merged back into the mcast channel.
+This is structured as a proper \[address, val\] entry to be merged back into the mcast channel.
 Putting this together, this statement *multicasts inbound payloads on the mcast channel to all nodes in the chat*.

 The remaining lines of plain Ruby simply instantiate and run the ChatServer class (which includes the `Bud` module) using an ip and port given on the command line (or the default from ChatProtocol.rb).

 #### `*`'s and Clouds ####
 You can think of out use of the `*` operator in the rhs of the second statement in a few different ways:

 * If you're familiar with event-loop programming, this implements an *event handler* for messages on the mcast channel: whenever an mcast message arrives, this handler performs lookups in the nodelist table to form new messages.
-(It is easy to add "filters" to these handlers.)
+(It is easy to add "filters" to these handlers as arguments to `pairs`.)
 The resulting messages are dispatched via the mcast channel accordingly.
 This is a very common pattern in Bloom programs: handling channel messages via lookups in a table.

 * If you're familiar with SQL databases, the rhs is essentially a query that is run at each timestep, performing a CROSS JOIN of the mcast and nodelist "tables", with the SELECT clause captured by the block.
-(It is easy to add WHERE clauses to these joins.)
+(It is easy to add WHERE clauses to these joins as arguments to `pairs`.)
 The resulting "tuples" are "inserted" into the lhs asynchronously (and typical on remote nodes).
 This is a general-purpose way to think about the * operator.
 But as you've already seen, many common use cases for Bloom's * operator don't "feel" like database queries, because one or more of the collections is a scratch that is "driving" the program.

 We expect that people doing distributed programming are probably familiar with both of these metaphors, and they're both useful.
 It's fairly common to think about rules in the first form, although the second form is actually closer to the underlying semantics of the language (which come from a temporal logic called [Dedalus](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.html)).